The Form of your life

 Once the ride is done, it’s time to put your body into recovery mode.
 As well as carbs to replenish lost glycogen, protein is important here, as it works within every cell of your body to help your muscles repair, meaning you can get back on the bike sooner.

 Protein is comprised of 20 amino acids; 11 of these amino acids are produced by the human body.
 For good health, we must get the other nine ‘essential’ amino acids from the foods we eat.
 When a food contains all nine of these amino acids, it is called a 'complete protein'.
-Form’s Performance Protein is a complete protein for example, with 5g of BCAAs per serving to aid muscle protein synthesis, and all from plant-based proteins.
-Being plant-based it can be easier on your stomach and the added digestive enzymes further enhance this.
+Form’s Performance Protein is a complete vegan protein powder, with 5g of BCAAs per serving to aid muscle protein synthesis, and all from plant-based proteins.

 In terms of timing, many swear by the anabolic window, a 30-minute period after exercise where the intake of protein and carbohydrates can supposedly aid in the increase of muscle mass.
 In reality however this window is a bit of a myth.